CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

 After an embargo is enacted, a red non-dismissable alert is shown at the top of the page::

-    This project is currently embargoed.
-It will remain private until its embargo date, [day/month/year].
+    This registration is currently embargoed.
+It will remain private until its embargo end date, [Day, Month date, year].

 After an embargo ends, the registration and its components are made public.